grate-driver/linux/Documentation/admin-guide/kernel-parameters.rst

 where the final item represents CPUs 100,101,125,126,150,151,...

+The following convenience aliases are also accepted and used:

+        foo_cpus=all

+will provide an full/all-set cpu mask for the associated boot argument.

+        foo_cpus=none

+will provide an empty/cleared cpu mask for the associated boot argument.

+Note that "all" and "none" are not necessarily valid/sensible input values for each available boot parameter expecting a CPU list.

 This document may not be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable